ByteB4rb1e/html-theme-ref/README.md

 > Heads, up: I'm still working backwards.
 The abstract in this README might point to non-existing (but also irrelevant) resources.

-> Will be ditching BEM methodology in favor of SMACSS.
+> Ditching BEM methodology in favor of SMACSS.
 BEM doesn't align with the principles of this reference implementation, since it doesn't really consider scoping to avoid the reuse of components that aren't supposed to be reused.
 There's one thing that I'm afraid of and that is CSS spaghetti...